Scenes. <- Previous • Next -> The S-shaped bed.

 For the general meaning of Anthy’s glasses, see Anthy and vision.

 What does it mean when Anthy’s glasses shine?
 In anime, opaque shining glasses (TV Tropes) usually mean that the character is hiding their feelings, often to conceal an evil plot.
 Sometimes the character is trying to intimidate.
-But Anthy effortlessly hides her feelings most of the time, and presents herself as meek (though in reality she is dangerous).
+But Anthy effortlessly hides her feelings most of the time, and presents herself as meek (though in reality she is a dangerous femme fatale).
 Her shining glasses must mean something else.

 The other shining glasses will show the way.

 In episode 7, the assistant principal (he’s high up in the power structure) tries to coerce Juri into lunch with him.
 Juri seems to rely on the backing of her powerful family to escape.
-His glasses shine white.
-Does he see Juri as his prince?
-That’s unlikely.
-I think the glasses are white for Dios’s sexism.
-Theoretically it could be a colorless generic glow, but that is not Utena-like.
+His glasses shine white and make his black glasses frames look blue.
+My thought is that he is trying to present himself as Juri’s prince.
+Talk about creepy.

-In episode 20, the three nerd boys invite Wakaba to join them as they attempt love divination with a Japanese-language ouija board (Wikipedia).
+In episode 20, the nerd boys invite Wakaba to join them as they attempt love divination by kokkuri-san (Wikipedia), which is essentially a Japanese-language ouija board (Wikipedia), except that kokkuri-san comes with additional superstitions.
 Their glasses are yellowish for slight jealousy and they are sweating.
 They are anxious or fearful about the divination results—they all want Nanami, and there are three of them.
 Well, they might settle for Wakaba.
-I guess either the board is failing to predict girlfriends for them, or there is a clash with their desires.
-Wakaba is at the height of her specialness and declines.
+I suppose they are trying to be Nanami’s prince, or maybe any girl’s, and either the board is failing to predict girlfriends for them, or there is a clash with their desires.
+Wakaba is at the height of her specialness and declines to join in.

-The coin they want to use to spell out words on the ouija board is at the start location.
+The coin they want to use to spell out words is at the start location, which has been changed to a heart.
 The nearest character is the kana for na, for spelling Nanami.
 I’m sure that’s what they’re hoping for.
+The coin is a 10 yen coin, standard for kokkuri-san.
+I’m a little surprised that it is not a 5 yen coin, which has a hole in the middle, making it a ring.

 In episode 30, the teachers are bullying Utena.
 The assistant principal has orange shining glasses, as if reflecting the sunset.
 It seems to mean one-sided desire for Utena.
 He tells Utena that girls should wear frilly skirts.
-That tells us his real motivation in trying to take Juri to lunch in episode 7.
+That tells us his real motivation in trying to take Juri to lunch in episode 7, in case we didn’t already guess.
 Avoid this school.

 A little later in the episode 30 scene, the assistant principal is asking a favor of Akio.
 His glasses still shine orange.
 He seems to have the hots for Akio too, which if true explains his sweat.
 Unlike the female teacher he doesn’t admit it.
 In answering, Akio shows his teeth in an evil smile, which elsewhere indicates that he is making progress in a plot.
 I expect that Akio is consolidating his power over the school, but beyond that I can’t guess what his plot is about.